-Our spaces are going to be very different from visiting in the past.
+Our spaces during the pandemic are very different.
 Learn more about health and safety in the Libraries during COVID-19.

 What if I forget my mask?

-We will have disposable masks available at no cost.
+We have disposable masks available at no cost.

 How do I get a book or materials from a library that is closed?